hodyroff/scs-training/Virtualization/OSISM-Admin.md

         * !NOTE!
 Never ever confuse `admin` privileges with `manager`.
 An `admin` owns your cloud.
 * Create first project in domain, assign project-scoped `member` (+`load-balancer_member` + `creator`) roles
     - Optional convenience: Create first network with subnet, first router, connect to public network and subnet
-    - Default security group (with egress and only internal traffic allowed) should nbe automatically there
+    - Default security group (with egress and only internal traffic allowed) should be automatically there
 * Recommendation: Automate these steps
     - Script
     - Workflow triggered from customer platform